Person rescued from car after two-car crash in Lincoln

-One person has been rescued after being trapped inside a car after a crash involving two cars at an intersection in Lincoln in the Selwyn District.
+One person has been rescued after being trapped in a car after a crash involving two cars at an intersection in Lincoln in the Selwyn District.

-A police spokesperson said one person was able to get out of the car, but another remained trapped inside the car and was in a serious condition.
+A police spokesperson said one person was able to get out of the car, but another remained trapped in the car.

-Police were called to the scene at 1.46pm.
+Police and St Johns were called to the scene at 1.46pm.

 Two cars collided at the intersection of Boundary Rd and Springs Rd.

-Police have confirmed that the person trapped inside has been rescued.
+Police have confirmed that the trapped person has been rescued.

+A St Johns spokesperson said one person was taken to Chirstchurch Hospital in an ambulance in a moderate condition.

 Traffic control is in place.